Republic of Maryland: John Brown Russwurm

 In 1836 the Colonization Society appointed its first mixed-race governor, John Brown Russwurm (1799–1851), who served as governor for more than a dozen years, until his death.
 Russwurm encouraged the immigration of African Americans to Maryland in Africa, and supported agriculture and trade.
 He had begun his career working as the colonial secretary for the American Colonization Society between 1830 and 1834.
 He also worked as the editor of the Liberia Herald.
 He resigned this post in 1835 to protest America's colonization policies.

 In 1838, a number of other American settlements on the west coast of Africa united to form the Commonwealth of Liberia, which declared its independence on July 26, 1847.

 Two American visitors in 1851 reported the population of "Maryland in Liberia" to be between 900 and 1,000, with four churches and six schools.

 The colony of Maryland in Liberia remained independent, as the Maryland State Colonization Society wished to maintain its trade monopoly in the area.
-On February 2, 1841, Maryland-in-Africa was granted statehood and became the State of Maryland.
+On February 2, 1841, Maryland-in-Africa declared its statehood and became the State of Maryland.
 In 1847 the Maryland State Colonization Society published the Constitution and Laws of Maryland in Liberia, based on the United States Constitution.